yaybu/callsign/README.rst

 For the standard libc resolver DNS services must be provided on port 53 - there is no option for the resolver to consult other ports.

-Note that minidns drops privileges once ports are bound, it does not continue to run as root. configured (which also requires root).
+Note that callsign drops privileges once ports are bound, it does not continue to run as root. configured (which also requires root).

-The user that minidns runs as (by default, 'minidns') must already exist on the system.
+The user that callsign runs as (by default, 'callsign') must already exist on the system.
 If not installed by the package manager, run something like:

-    sudo useradd -r -s /bin/false minidns
+    sudo useradd -r -s /bin/false callsign

 The standard configuration for the libc resolver is in /etc/resolv.conf.
-This file will need to have only a single nameserver, 127.0.0.1, configured for MiniDNS to work.
-MiniDNS provides options to overwrite the configuration in resolv.conf as part of starting up.
+This file will need to have only a single nameserver, 127.0.0.1, configured for Callsign to work.
+Callsign provides options to overwrite the configuration in resolv.conf as part of starting up.
 It will then replace the previous configuration when it is stopped.

-Finally MiniDNS requires "forwarders" - other servers that will answer recursive queries for domains for which MiniDNS is not authoritative.
+Finally Callsign requires "forwarders" - other servers that will answer recursive queries for domains for which Callsign is not authoritative.

 Configuring behaviour